Limecraft/ebu-mxfsdk/README.md

 	 -i                    Print file information to stdout
 	 --ebu-core <file>     Write embedded EBU Core metadata to file --dark-key            Use this custom dark metadata key when searching for dark embedded metadata.
-                           The provided key should a SMPTE UL, in the format ...
+                           The provided key should a SMPTE UL, formatted as a 'urn:smpte:ul:...'.
      --xml-scheme-id <id>  Use this XML scheme when searching for relevant RP2057-embedded metadata.
                            The <id> is one of the following:
                                * a SMPTE UL, formatted as a 'urn:smpte:ul:...',